user-synax/Kivo/docs.md

 - PDF, DOC, XLS, PPT, and TXT files show as **download cards** with an icon, filename, and file size.
 - Click the card to open the file in a new tab (or download it directly from Appwrite).

+### Shared media gallery

+Click the **grid icon** in any chat header to open the **Shared media** drawer (right panel on desktop, full sheet on mobile):

+- **Media** — every image sent in the chat, newest first, with a built-in viewer (arrows, download).
+- **Files** — documents and voice messages with name, size, and sender.
+- **Links** — every URL shared in the chat, grouped by domain.

+Every item has a **jump-to-message** button that closes the drawer and scrolls straight to the original message.
+Empty tabs show a friendly empty state instead of a blank panel.

 ---

 ## 12. Notifications